csev/checkskew/README.md

 This does assume `curl` and that the UNIX `mail` command is configured to work.
 Make sure to test both commands before trusting this.

+The primary reason I bult this is that when using IMS Learning Tools Interoperability (and other OAuth/HMac based security patterns) - when clocks get too far skewed (i.e. > 300 seconds) everything breaks down.

 Install
 -------